cheminfo/tools/README.md

 - `-f, --force`: allows to skip some steps
 - `--no-docs`: do not generate and publish documentation
 - `-h, --help`: output usage information
+- `--migrate`: migrate the package publication to GitHub actions.
+This will push a new branch to GitHub.
+  Do not forget to create a Pull Request from it and immediately merge the PR.

 #### configuration